-Mulch Dye / Mulch Paint.
-A Review.
+Mulch Dye (AKA Mulch Paint).
+An Honest Review.

 Ever heard of mulch dye?
 Or mulch paint?
 Well, I sure hadn’t.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.* Rust-Oleum sent me free product to review for this content.
 As always, all thoughts, opinions, bad jokes, and 80’s song references are mine all mine.